 We base all our decisions on alcohol licence applications on a careful examination of the prospective licensee’s background and circumstances.
 Our processing fees are based on the Finnish Ministry of Finance’s annual decrees on charges payable for the services of Regional State Administrative Agencies.
 The same fee applies regardless of whether or not an application is successful.
 In addition, all licensed premises are subject to an annual supervisory fee.

 We enforce the rules on alcohol sales on and off premises.
 Our licensing and enforcement work is coordinated by Finland’s National Supervisory Authority for Welfare and Health.
 Our aim is to apply the same procedures all across the country.

-Regional State Administrative Agencies and the National Supervisory Authority for Welfare and Health have set up a special database called the Register of Alcohol Licensees.
-The register contains the details of all individuals who have applied for or been issued an alcohol licence.
-The National Supervisory Authority for Welfare and Health acts as the primary controller of the system.
+Regional State Administrative Agencies and the National Supervisory Authority for Welfare and Health (Valvira) have set up a special database called the Register of Alcohol Licensees, a.k.a.
+“Allu”.
+The register contains details of all alcohol licences that have been applied or issued.
+Valvira acts as the primary controller of the system.